kashifag/kashifag/README.md

 ### 💻 What I’m Trying to Do

-- 🧬 Make sense of giant gene expression files (without crying)
+- 🧬 Make sense of giant gene expression files
 - 🤖 Play with ML models to find patterns in omics data
 - 📊 Turn confusing biological data into pretty plots
 - 🧠 Learn new tools faster than I forget old ones